smfo/whatILearntToday/React/tools/cn.md

 }
 ```

-Classnames is a dependency library that provides conditional class selection in React\
+Classnames is a dependency library that provides conditional class selection in React.\
-install: `npm install classnames --save`
+Install: `npm install classnames --save`\
-in js: `import cn from 'classnames'`
+In js: `import cn from 'classnames'`

-cn takes n arguments defined as css classes an returns a string of the joined arguments. <br/>
+Cn takes n arguments defined as css classes an returns a string of the joined arguments.\
-general classes: `className={cn("btn", "h-100")}`
+General classes: `className={cn("btn", "h-100")}`\
-conditional classes: `className={cn({"btn-green": this.state.selected})}`
+Conditional classes: `className={cn({"btn-green": this.state.selected})}`

-conditional classes has to be defined as objects where the key is  the class name as a string,
+Conditional classes has to be defined as objects where the key is  the class name as a string,
 and the value returns a boolean, the condition.

-The example below combine general classes and conditional classes,
+The example below combine general classes and conditional classes:

 ```javascript
 import cn from 'classnames';